Local Operator Entanglement in Spin Chains: Preliminary

 An MBL state can escape thermalization when placed in a non-equilibrium initial state.
 Integrable systems also do not generally thermalize, but the integrability sensitively depends on the choice of parameters and thermalization would happen once the integrability is broken, unless MBL is established.
 MBL phases are robust against weak perturbations since all the energy eigenstates are localized up to a finite energy density.
 In systems with a set of random parameters (e.g. hoppings, site energies, or on-site interactions) drawn from some probability distributions, any physical quantities would be probabilistically determined.
 However, once the constants controlling these distributions satisfy certain conditions, the probability that the MBL behavior is not observed is exponentially small, then the system controlled by these constants can be said to be in the MBL phase.

 Note that systems that exhibit MBL without randomness in the Hamiltonian have been proposed \cite{PapicAoP2015}.
-Also, note that quasiperiodic systems, whose non-uniform feature is determined by a few parameters as opposed to lacking long-range correlation, can be many-body localized.
-Even in these cases, we can generally expect the many-body localized phase to be robust against noise.
+Also, note that systems with spatially quasiperiodic modulation, whose non-uniform feature is determined by a few parameters as opposed to lacking long-range correlation, can be many-body localized.
+Even in these cases, we can generally expect the many-body localized phase to be robust against time-independent weak perturbations.

 Hamiltonians exhibiting the MBL phase provide counterexamples to the most general, or naive, form of the eigenstate thermalization hypothesis (ETH) \cite{Deutsch1991, Srednicki1994}.
 ETH states that for an isolated quantum mechanical many-body system, for any initial state given as a linear combination of eigenstates close in energy, the expectation value of an operator should ``thermalize'', that is, relax to a value close to the one expected for the microcanonical ensemble determined by the energy range and will only show small fluctuations at later times.